imagej/imagej.github.io/_pages/libs/imageja.md

 ## Historical note

-ImageJA was originally [launched in 2005](https://list.nih.gov/cgi-bin/wa.exe?A2=IMAGEJ;cd841de0.0510) as a *fork* of [ImageJ 1.x](/software/imagej-1.x); i.e., it was synchronized closely with ImageJ with a few changes on top:
+ImageJA was originally [launched in 2005](https://list.nih.gov/cgi-bin/wa.exe?A2=IMAGEJ;cd841de0.0510) as a *fork* of [ImageJ](/software/imagej); i.e., it was synchronized closely with ImageJ with a few changes on top:

 -   When run as an applet, ImageJA is embedded.
 -   The internal structure of ImageJA's recorder allows command listeners to get much more fine-grained information.